JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 On tutorial on how to add playlist, plese see [How to Add a New Play List?](#how-to-add-a-new-play-list) section.

 ### Locale
-The locale manager, it referenes to a JSON file called "langs.json".
-You can add/modify the texts in it.
+The locale manager.
+You can add/modify the texts in it with the language editor.

-Do not add other components / child game objects to this game object, as it will be manupulated on build, and might cause unexpected behaviours.
+Also for advanced usage, it is capable to use without the VizVid player.
+You may use the `Language Receiver` with any text components to make your own localized interface.

 ### Default Screen / Screen
 This is the default screen, you can resize and move it to anywhere you want.
 For details and guides, please see [How to Add Extra Screen](#how-to-add-extra-screen) section above.